 - Evil Chancellor: He was the chancellor of Tyrinaria, and held Ian Starshine for ransom for 200,000 gold pieces.

-- Evil Counterpart: Tarquin's team is confirmed by Word of the Giant to be similar to the Order.
+- Evil Counterpart: Tarquin's team is similar to the Order.
 Between his laid-back attitude, "straightforwardly" sadistic tendencies, habit of referring to people by nicknames and Glass Cannon status, he has several parallels with Belkar.

 - I Have Your Wife: He's the one who sent Haley the message that her father was captured and being ransomed.

-- Limited Wardrobe / Palette Swap: Like Tarquin, he only changes the color of his clothes when changing nations.
+- Limited Wardrobe: Like Tarquin, he only changes the color of his clothes when changing nations.

 - Magic Wand: Has at least one of them, which casts cold spells.

-- The Man Behind the Man: Worked with Tarquin as one, and still does it, just in a different nation.
+- The Man in Front of the Man: Worked with Tarquin as one, and still does it, just in a different nation.

 - The Nicknamer: Tarquin is "Tarkie", and Roy is "Greatsword Dude".